Fryuni/inox-tools/docs/src/content/docs/inline-mod/aik-plugin.md

 ## API

-The plugin exposes multiple entrypoints, all of them accept normal values and [factory wrappers](/inline-mod/factory-wrappers) as values to be included in the virtual modules.
+The plugin exposes multiple entrypoints, all of them accept normal values, [factory wrappers](/inline-mod/factory-wrappers) and [lazy values](/inline-mod/lazy/) as values to be included in the virtual modules.

 ### `inlineModule`